grf5/afm-datacenter-firewall-lab-guide/docs/lab4/step09.rst

-WORKFLOW 2: Interacting with the data in the dashboards
+Workflow 2: Interacting with the data in the dashboards
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  | You can narrow the scope of what is graphed by selecting a object